Have you ever planned something out so that it would make accomplishing an end goal easier? Maybe a to-do list of chores for the day?

 As we said earlier, ideal client profiles are fictional representations of your best clients.
 But just like buyer personas, they should be based on real data.
 But what kind of data should you be focusing on?
 What information is relevant to the client/agency relationship?

-Below are some actionable steps you can take towards creating your ideal client profile.
+Below is a template of actionable steps you can take towards creating your ideal client profile.

 1. Client Data Collection